Horbenkodev/hugo-blog/content/posts/tackling-the-major-challenges-of-hipaa-compliant-ecommerce/index.md

 ---
 title: Tackling The Major Challenges of HIPAA-Compliant eCommerce
+draft: false
-publishDate: '2019-03-29T00:00:00Z'
+publishDate: 2019-03-29T00:00:00Z
-authors:
-- tim-mullahy
+image: HIPAA-compliant-ecommerce.jpg
+og_image: HIPAA-compliant-ecommerce.jpg
 description: If your web store deals even partially with protected health information (PHI), then PCI Compliance isn't the only thing you need to concern yourself with.
 You'll also have to contend with HIPAA - here's how you can do just that.
-image: HIPAA-compliant-ecommerce.jpg
-og_image: HIPAA-compliant-ecommerce.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - healthcare
-categories:
-- ecommerce
 ---
-Updated 9 September, 2021.

-*If your web store deals even partially with protected health information (PHI), then PCI Compliance isn't the only thing you need to concern yourself with.
-You'll also have to contend with HIPAA - here's how you can do just that.*
+If your web store deals even partially with protected health information (PHI), then PCI Compliance isn't the only thing you need to concern yourself with.
+You'll also have to contend with HIPAA - here's how you can do just that.

 Whether you're a healthcare agency offering online services or a digital retailer that sells healthcare products like prescriptions, HIPAA is not something your website can afford to ignore.
 Protected Health Information (PHI), no matter where it resides, must be treated with the utmost respect and care.
 This is in addition to all the other data your website needs to protect - access credentials, transaction records, transaction data, and so on.